mattermost/mmctl/docs/mmctl_logs.rst

 ~~~~~~~~

-Display logs in a human-readable format
+Display logs in a human-readable format.
+The "--format" flag cannot be used here.

 ::